 Achievement: This value represents the achievement of students in the district or school in the currently selected year, subject, or course.
 For assessments analyzed with the gain model, achievement is the average of the scores from the most recent prior year available and the and the current year for students in the district, school, or teacher's class.
 It is expressed in state NCEs.
 For assessments analyzed with the predictive model, the entering achievement is the average of the n the 2020-21 reporting, entering achievement for both models is based on the average expected score for the group of students.expected score for students in the district or school, expressed in scale scores.
 In the 2020-21 reporting, entering achievement for both models is based on the average expected score for the group of students.

-Demographic Options: The percentages provided on the axes when selecting one of the demographic options represent the proportion of students tested in the selected grade levels who are identified as belonging to that demographic category.
+Demographic Options: The percentages represent the proportion of students tested in the selected grades who are identified as belonging to that demographic category.

 Select Items to Display

 This report defaults to plotting schools.
 To plot districts or teachers, choose from the Plot menu in the Select Items to Display tab.
 Next you'll need to choose the districts, schools, or teachers you'd like to plot on the graph.